redpanda-data/redpanda/docs/www/avrostreams-example.md

 ```
 For this example, we are adding the `kafka-streams-avro-serde` library to the project.

-## Reading from Red Panda
+## Reading from Redpanda

 Now that we have our project skeleton, remember that our event processor **reads** the events from a topic.

 The specification for our **Processing Engine**  is to create a pipeline application which:
-- Reads each message from a Kafka topic called *persons*
+- Reads each message from a Redpanda topic called *persons*
 - Calculates the age of each Person (each message),
-- Writes the age in a Kafka topic called *ages*
+- Writes the age in a Redpanda topic called *ages*

 These steps are detailed in this diagram: